 Visual and Performing Arts

-Paul Menzer is a professor and the director of the Mary Baldwin University MLitt/MFA Shakespeare and Performance graduate program.
-He is the editor of Inside Shakespeare: Essays on the Blackfriars Stage (2006), author of The Hamlets: Cues, Q’s, and Remembered Texts (2008), Anecdotal Shakespeare: a New Performance History (2015), and of dozens of articles, essays, reviews, and chapters on theatre history, textual criticism, and performance studies.
-He is President of the Marlowe Society of America and co-editor of The Hare, an online journal of brief essays and untimely reviews.
-He is also a practicing playwright and his plays Anonymous, The Brats of Clarence, and Shakespeare on Ice have appeared on the Blackfriars stage and elsewhere.
-His most recent play, Invisible Inc., premiered at the Long Center for the Performing Arts in Austin, Texas in early 2013.
-He has a book forthcoming in 2016 entitled Making History: The American Shakespeare Center and Permanent Revolution.
+Paul Menzer is a professor and the director of the Mary Baldwin University MLitt/MFA Shakespeare and Performance graduate program and Dean of the College of Visual and Performing Arts.
+He is the editor of Inside Shakespeare: Essays on the Blackfriars Stage (2006), Romeo and Juliet (2017), and Doctor Faustus (2018).
+He is author of The Hamlets: Cues, Q’s, and Remembered Texts (2008), Anecdotal Shakespeare: a New Performance History (2015), Shakespeare in the Theatre: The American Shakespeare Center (2016) and of dozens of articles, essays, reviews, and chapters on theatre history, textual criticism, and performance studies.
+He is past President of the Marlowe Society of America and the founding co-editor of The Hare, an online journal of brief essays and untimely reviews.
+He also serves on the Editorial Board of Shakespeare Quarterly.
+He is also a practicing playwright and his plays Anonymous, The Brats of Clarence, Shakespeare on Ice, Invisible Inc., and Robin Hood is Dead have appeared on the Blackfriars stage and elsewhere.
+He has two forthcoming books, The Brief Life of William Shakespeare and Shakespeare’s Enemies.

 Doreen Bechtol is the Master of Fine Arts Company Manager and Director of Training for the Shakespeare and Performance program at Mary Baldwin University.
 As a physical trainer, her approach blends several modes of training, such as: Suzuki and Viewpoints, acrobatics, dance, yoga, and basic calisthenics.
-As the director of the MFA Company’s devised show, she developed her brand of ensemble-based work for creating original performance through years of training with the SITI Company and with Joseph Chaikin, the founder of the Open Theater.
+As the director of the MFA Company’s devised show, she developed her brand of ensemble-based work for creating collaborative performance through years of training with the SITI Company and with Joseph Chaikin, the founder of the Open Theater.
 She has directed and performed in over fifteen original devised performances, and she also wrote, directed, and edited a silent film based on The Winter’s Tale called For This Time We Pardon.
 She is a co-founding member of the Performers Exchange Project, a company dedicated to the creation of new and original work.
-She worked at the American Shakespeare Center (ASC) for over ten years both as a performer and choreographer in the Resident Troupe at the Blackfriars Playhouse, and as the Director of Youth Programs and College Prep, where she ran an internationally recognized Shakespeare theatre camp for teens.
+She worked at the American Shakespeare Center (ASC) for over ten years both as a performer and choreographer in the Resident Troupe at the Blackfriars Playhouse, and most recently she directed, Antigone, for the Touring Troupe, which is the first Greek play produced by the ASC.
+As the Director of Youth Programs and College Prep for the ASC from 2006-11, she ran an internationally recognized Shakespeare theatre camp for teens.
 While at the ASC she also developed educational outreach programs, and led workshops examining the dynamic use of architecture in Shakespeare’s plays on the early modern stage.
 She remains the only actor at the ASC ever to have used the fly system when she entered from what is known as “the heavens” on a circus hoop as Puck in A Midsummer Night’s Dream.
 She received her MFA from Mary Baldwin University’s Shakespeare and Performance program, and her BFA in Theatre and Education at Western Michigan University.
+She is a member of ATHE, SDC, and SETC.

 Ralph Alan Cohen